bruston/httpdump/README.md

 httpdump
 ========

-httpdump is a WIP [httpbin](https://httpbin.org) clone written in Go.
+httpdump is a [httpbin](https://httpbin.org) clone written in Go.

+**Abandoned** see https://github.com/ahmetalpbalkan/go-httpbin for a more complete implementation.

 ## Endpoints